 I’ve got a winner of a one skillet dinner for you that’s not only chock full of vegetables, black beans, and lean ground beef, but feeds an army and reheats well too.
-There’s nothing Beef and Veggie Enchilada Skillet can’t do!

 This dish has all the flavor of cheesy beef enchiladas except there’s no tedious and messy rolling required.
 All the ingredients, including the corn tortillas, are chopped, sauteed and simmered in a big skillet before being blanketed by shredded cheese then broiled until melted.

-They’re lazy girl’s enchiladas, y’all!
+Say hello to lazy girl’s enchiladas, y’all!

-I got the idea for the recipe after Gwen started housing black beans when I had them out to add to a salad one day (umm, here for this!), all of my children’s current acceptance and excitment around red bell peppers at the moment (of all things?!) and my constant desire to find dishes to work homemade red enchilada sauce into (so dang good).
-Add the 10lb ground beef blast I added to my last Butcher Box order that’s currently taking over my freezer, and Beef and Veggie Enchilada Skillet was born!
+The recipe idea came to me after my toddler started housing black beans when I had them out to add to a salad recently, all of my children’s current acceptance and excitment around red bell peppers of all things, and my constant desire to find dishes to work homemade red enchilada sauce into.

 Ingredients Needed